Tamalckb531/DSA-course/Week4/readme.md

 2. Outer loop select the right element for compare the with the left sorted once.
    So it starts from 1 as we need a space in left to compare.
 3. Inner loop start from i-1 and goes to 0.
-   1. It first select the ith element as key and then compare then with it's immediate left element > key.
+   1. It first select the ith element as key and then compare with it's immediate left element > key.
    2. If so then it shift the immediate one in the right and select the next immediate one to compare.
    3. Now it goes until inner loop goes beyond 0 or next immediate is not less then the key.
    4. Then it place the key in the previous immediate place. (j+1).